WCI-Computer-Science/WCI-Walks/README.md

 The Python version is given in runtime.txt.
 The commands necessary for Heroku are given in Procfile.

 App related content is inside the application folder.
-The files roughly follow a Model-View-Controller pattern.
+The architecture roughly follow a MVC pattern.
 The _models_ folder contains database-related code and class implementations.
 The _templates_ folder contains everything the user sees and related code.
 The _controllers_ folder contains URL routing and form handling.